datoujinggzj/zg104.github.io/deeplearning.md

 - Main Processes of the Project
 - Coding (If applicable)

-## Animal Image Recognization in Deep Learning
+## Animal Image Recognition in CNN

 ![](image/cnn.png)